Decoding algorithms for surface codes: Decoders for surface codes

 The BPOSD algorithm was originally thought as a general decoder for QLDPC codes \cite{qldpc2}.
 However, a surface code can be seen as a sparse code as the distance of the code increases (due to the fact that the weight of the stabilizer is constant independently of the size).
-In this sense, the \emph{BP+OSD: A decoder for quantum LDPC codes} package by Joschka Roffe \cite{roffbposd} implements the BPOSD decoder for general QLDPC codes.
-For simulating surface codes, the parity check matrix \cite{approximatingDec} of such code should be used whenever defining the QLDPC code to be decoded by the BPOSD implementation.
+In this sense, the {\emph{LDPC}} package\footnote{\url{https://github.com/quantumgizmos/ldpc}} by Joschka Roffe implements the BPOSD decoder for general QLDPC codes.
+For simulating surface codes, the parity check matrix \cite{qldpc5} of such code should be used whenever defining the QLDPC code to be decoded by the BPOSD implementation. {This package is intended as a module for building and benchmarking LDPC codes.
+At this moment, the package includes the BPOSD decoder, but a new version of it is expected with implementations of UF and modified BP decoders, among others.
+We do not include the dependencies to those other decoders in FIG. \ref{softwareDecs} since the release is not out yet.}

 The aforementioned QECSIM repository \cite{qecsim} does also include an implementation of the tensor network decoder.
 The package include the possibility of tuning the truncation parameter that is used for the TN decoder.
-Another implementation of the tensor network decoder can be found in the \emph{SweepContractor} repository by Cristopher Chubb \cite{sweepCont} which is based in the sweep line algorithm of \cite{chubb2}.
+Another implementation of the tensor network decoder can be found in the \emph{SweepContractor} repository\footnote{\url{https://github.com/chubbc/SweepContractor.jl}} by Cristopher Chubb which is based in the sweep line algorithm of \cite{chubb2}.

-In the case of cellular automaton decoders, the repository \emph{Sweep-Decoder-Boundaries} by Michael Vasmer \cite{sweepCAsoft} implements the version of the decoder using the sweep rule as presented in \cite{sweep,sweep2}.
+In the case of cellular automaton decoders, the repository\footnote{\url{https://github.com/MikeVasmer/Sweep-Decoder-Boundaries}} \emph{Sweep-Decoder-Boundaries} by Michael Vasmer implements the version of the decoder using the sweep rule as presented in \cite{sweep,sweep2}.
 As discussed in the papers, the implementation of the decoder admits simulations using circuit-level noise.
 Additionally, the repository \emph{LocalToricDecoder} by Kasper Duivenvoorden implements the version of the cellular automaton using Toom's rule as proposed in \cite{toom,toom2}.
 We have been unable to find software packages implementing the other cellular automaton decoders discussed.